Easy Spicy Coconut Milk Shrimp over Cauliflower Rice or Rice (Video)

 We made this Easy Spicy Coconut Milk Shrimp three times to get the recipe just right for you, but it wasn’t much of a sacrifice because it was delicious every time!
 And this quick and easy shrimp dish (served over Cauliflower Rice) is low-carb, Keto, low-glycemic, gluten-free, dairy-free, Paleo, Whole 30, and South Beach Diet friendly, so it can be enjoyed by everyone.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 I think it’s kind of cool that I’m currently traveling in Thailand and yet through the magic of scheduling ahead I’m bringing you a brand new recipe that features coconut milk.
 I love Thai food, and coconut milk is a big part of that love, but even though it’s a bit spicy, this isn’t a Thai recipe.